The illiquidity network of stocks in China's market crash: Introduction

-Inspired by above motivations, this study aims to profile, explain and warn the China market crash through the illiquidity network.
-The illiquidity of stocks is defined and derived from 2.3 billion trades in 2015, from which profound associations between illiquidity and negative emotions of investors like fear are disclosed.
-The illiquidity dependency between stocks, measured by the mutual information, can surprisingly distinguish crash days from those non-crash ones.
-And it is also inspiring that the market is more connected and homogeneous due to heavier and lower-deviated illiquidity dependencies on crash days.
-While in the illiquidity network, influential stocks in crash are found to be the ones with large capital values or belonging to the sector of finance.
-The dynamics of the crash is also profiled in the illiquidity network as cascading failures of losing illiquidity from stocks of smaller degrees to the ones of higher degrees that usually locate in the core and then out to the fringe.
-More importantly, an early signal, which simply counts the days without systemic failures in a window of previous five days is presented to accurately warn more than half crash days in 2015.
-Our results decently demonstrate the power of illiquidity network in understanding market crash of China and would help practitioners in particularly the regulators inspect risky stocks and prevent possible crash in advance.
+Inspired by the above intuitions and motivations, the aim of this study is to profile and generate a warning system for Chinese market crashes using an illiquidity network.
+The illiquidity of stocks is defined and derived from 2.3 billion trades in 2015, from which profound associations between illiquidity and negative emotions of investors such as fear are disclosed.
+The illiquidity dependency between stocks, measured by mutual information, can surprisingly distinguish crash days from noncrash days.
+It is also interesting that the market is more connected and homogeneous due to heavier and less-deviated illiquidity dependencies on crash days.
+In the illiquidity network, influential stocks in crashes are found to be those with large capital values or belonging to the finance sector.
+The dynamics of the crash are also profiled in the illiquidity network as cascading failures of losing illiquidity from stocks with smaller degrees to those with higher degrees that are usually located in the core and then spread out to the fringe.
+More important, an early signal, which simply counts the days without systemic failures within a window of the previous five days, is presented to accurately warn of more than half of the crash days in 2015.
+Further evidence from networks constructed either from Granger causality between illiquidity series or randomized ask-bid sequences testifies to the robustness of the signal.
+Our results decently demonstrate the power of the illiquidity network in understanding Chinese market crashes and could help practitioners, particularly regulators, inspect risky stocks and prevent possible crashes in advance.

-The rest of the paper is organized as follows.
-Section 2 reviews literatures.
-Section 3 introduces our datasets and the methodology of measuring illiquidity.
-Section 4 presents the results from illiquidity networks.
-Section 5 concludes the paper with a brief summary and suggestions for future research.
+The remainder of the paper is organized as follows.
+Section 2 reviews the related literature.
+Section 3 introduces our datasets and the methodology for measuring illiquidity.
+Section 4 presents the results from illiquidity networks, and Section 5 tests the robustness of the results.
+Section 6 concludes the paper with a brief summary and highlights the limitations of our study that provide promising directions for future research.